-Literacy graduate programs help current and future teachers prepare for the challenges of teaching literacy.
+Reading literacy graduate programs help current and future teachers prepare for the challenges of teaching literacy.
 Students may study modern practices and techniques in teaching reading, writing and critical thinking to students at all levels.
-They may also conduct research into literacy discrepancies, teaching reading methods and more.
+They may also conduct research into literacy discrepancies, teaching methods and more.

-Many literacy education programs also aim to help prepare graduate students for further literacy specialist endorsements and other certifications.
-However certification requirements vary by state, so be sure to do your research to ensure you reading specialist degree or literacy programs meets your needs!
+Many reading literacy programs also aim to help prepare graduates for further literacy specialist endorsements and other certifications.
+However certification requirements vary by state, so be sure to do your research to ensure you reading specialist degree meets your needs!

 - You’re passionate about teaching literacy – Graduate literacy education programs may allow you to explore literacy from many perspectives: cultural, historical, linguistic, and beyond.
 You could potentially learn about the role literacy plays in diverse communities, and how different kinds of learners attain reading skills.
 Plus, you may be able to conduct research into reading and literacy, or even discover new ways to make a difference.

 |Des Moines-West Des Moines, IA||$110,620||140|